Lowa Renegade GTX Mid - Women's Review

 Traction

-Each boot was put to the test on the granite slabs of Tuolumne Meadows, where we measured traction and stability on slick, steep rocky terrain.
-We found some boots to slip on glacier polish and some to feel insecure in the boulder fields, but the Vibram soles of the Lowa Renegade held up to the test.
-Across the board, the boots with Vibram rubber seemed to stand up well to scrambling on rocks and talus hopping.
+Each boot in our lineup was put to the test on the granite slabs found around the high Sierra and the East Side, where we measured traction and stability on slick, steep, and rocky terrain.
+We found some boots to slip on glacier polish and some to feel insecure in the boulder fields, but the Vibram Evo soles of the Renegade held up to the test.
+Across the board, the boots with Vibram rubber stood up well to scrambling on rocks and talus hopping.

 Water Resistance

-This is a category where the Lowa Renegade shines.
+This is another category where the Renegade shines.
 The ankle height and gusseted tongue keep water from sneaking in and also keep socks dry in creek crossings.
 The upper is uniform, with very few seams, and made entirely of Nubuck leather with a waterproof coating.
 This provides an incredible barrier that covers the whole foot.
-Inside, the boots are equipped with Gore-Tex liners that provide yet another defense to moisture.
+Inside, the boots are equipped with Gore-Tex liners that give yet another defense against moisture.

 Durability

-In days past, a pair of all leather hiking boots was meant to last for years.
-In recent years, it seems that boots are designed to last only one or two seasons before mesh gives out, laces break, or soles delaminate.
-The Lowa Renegade, though, was noticeably tougher from day one.
+In days past, a pair of all leather hiking boots were meant to last for many seasons to come; however, in recent years, it seems that boots are designed to last only one or two seasons before mesh gives out, laces break, or soles delaminate.
+The Renegade was noticeably tougher from day one.
 The manufacturer claims that these boots are meant to last 5-7 years.
-Our testing period isn't nearly that long, but the robust design did impress us.
-They have no mesh in their construction, which usually is the first material to give out.
+Our testing period isn't nearly that long, but the robust design made an impression on us.
+These boots have no mesh in their construction, which usually is the first material to give out.
 The all-leather upper sheds water, dirt, and mud incredibly well, leaving the boots looking fresh even after months of use.
-These are by far the most durable boots in our test, and for that, they earned the Top Pick in Durability.
-Boots with a combination of mesh and leather uppers generally do not do as well as all-leather boots like the Renegade in the durability metric.

-Year after year, the Lowa Renegade is one of the top boots in our fleet.
-This is year was no different, as we were still impressed by their durability, comfort, and thoughtful design.
-The boots are entirely Nubuck leather that is coated with a waterproofing layer; this makes them very water-resistant and durable.
-The boots also come in a variety of widths, sizes, colors, and styles, which makes them easy to customize to your foot.
-A modern adaptation of the classic, long-lasting leather hiking boot, the Lowa Renegade is an investment in your hiking future.
+Year after year, the Renegade is one of the top traditional boots in our fleet.
+It is, however, quite an investment when compared to others in this review.
+That said, we're impressed by their durability, comfort, and thoughtful design.
+Constructed entirely from Nubuck leather coated with a waterproofing layer, they're very water-resistant and durable.
+The boots also come in a variety of widths, sizes, colors, and styles, which makes them easy to customize to your liking.
+A modern adaptation of the classic, long-lasting leather hiking boot, the Renegade is an investment in your hiking future; that is, if you don't mind a little extra weight.